-The world’s fourth largest and southernmost ocean is “surprisingly unknown” despite its importance to climate change, polar researchers said.
+DAVOS, Switzerland (AN) — The world's fourth largest and southernmost ocean is "surprisingly unknown" despite its importance to climate change, polar researchers said.

 The need for more science focused on the Southern Ocean was among the themes of the Polar 2018 conference about the Arctic, Antarctic and high altitude regions, where researchers said social sciences are increasingly important — and nations such as China could add knowledge.

 The conference, held over 12 days in June at the Swiss mountain resort of Davos, took a special interest in the Southern Ocean, also known as the Antarctica Ocean, which plays a key role in the global climate, marine biomass and sea-level change.
 Its storage of heat and carbon has an effect on all the world's oceans.

 As one of the planet's last great wilderness areas, the Southern Ocean is home to more than 9,000 species, many of them unique to the area.
 Whales, penguins and krill all thrive there.
 But the region and its icy waters, stretching in a circle around Antarctica, are warming fast.